AGCCS/AGCCS-CTRL22/Installation.md

 For our basic test rigs, the wiring is according to the below diagram.
 Configured for 3x32A, relevant wires are 6 square-mm.
-A photo of one such unit is given on the main page of this repository.
+A photo of one such unit is given on the main page of this repository. [[below diagram as printable PDF]](./images/installation.pdf)

 ![installation](./images/installation.png)

 We are currently in the process of assembling a slightly larger unit that additionally holds a power meter with RS485 interface and a Raspberry Pi, and that forwards the CEE supply to a CEE/CE outlet.
-The placement of the meter in this proposal is a compromise between (a) running in stand-alone mode and calibrating the internal current reading and (b) attaching additional units via the CEE outlet and monitoring the overall load.
+The placement of the meter in this proposal is a compromise between (a) running in stand-alone mode and calibrating the internal current reading and (b) attaching additional units via the CEE outlet and monitoring the overall load.  [[below diagram as printable PDF]](./images/installationx.pdf)

 ![installationx](./images/installationx.png)